mahaloz/mahaloz.re/_posts/2025-01-29-dec-progress-24.md

 Additionally, if you have any smaller research in decompilers you think is neat, consider following me on some social media, where announcements for a new decompilation workshop may come.
 The conference to be co-located at is still being discussed, but I'm actively looking to gauge interest from the community.

+Finally, I'd like to acknowledge [Dustin Fraze](https://www.linkedin.com/in/dustin-fraze-642682107) for his work on DARPA's [CHESS](https://www.darpa.mil/research/programs/computers-and-humans-exploring-software-security) program, which funded and made many of this research possible.
+He also reports bugs in decompilers a lot... ha!
 Thank you for reading and joining me on this journey through decompilation.
 Here's to 2024 and the exciting research to come in 2025!